battleaxedotco/tool-docs/docs/rubberhose2/manage.md

     width="350px"
     right />

 Math is hard.
-Computers a really good at it but if you throw too much at even the strongest system, things are going to slow down.
+Computers are really good at it but if you throw too much at even the strongest system, things are going to slow down.
 You want this math to be dynamic while animating, but once things are locked take some of the load off.

 <Screenshot
     url="/rubberhose2/icon/Bake.svg"